shopware/docs/resources/guidelines/documentation-guidelines/07-embedding-external-repositories.md

 It is recommended for external repositories to also set up the same workflows as in the `docs` and other repos - this includes the same checks and deployment triggers.
 This way, the repositories are in sync and the developer portal is consistent.

-This usually means copy/pasting `deploy-developer-portal.yml`, `update-healthcheck.yml` and `developer-portal-healthcheck.yml` workflows from any of the repositories mentioned above.
+This usually means copy-pasting `deploy-developer-portal.yml`, `update-healthcheck.yml` and `developer-portal-healthcheck.yml` workflows from any of the repositories mentioned above.

 Make sure to also add `DEV_HUB_PERSONAL_ACCESS_TOKEN` secret to your repository.